xMez/aoc2022/day01_calorie_counting/README.md

 Thirdly we get the index of the Elf who is carrying the most Calories by adding an enumerator to the iterator when we compare the values using `max_by` so we can select which we want to compare.
 To then get the index for the Elf we apply a `map` to get the index value from the result of `max_by`, as this is an `Optional` we have to use `unwrap` to get the value.

 The number of the Elf and how many Calories they are carrying gets written to the output file.

+### Part 2

+For this I realized that I did not need to implement which Elf was carrying the most Calories, just how much they were carrying.

+Refactoring of `count_calories` was done to instead make it process and sort the Calories in decending order.

+A new function was implemented to sum the best Elves given a sorted vector in decending order.
+The sum was done by slicing the vector, this is the reason I choose to use decending order as slicing is simpler from the beginning.

+The new function is used to get both the top Elf and the total amount of Calories carried by the top three Elves.

+Some functionality is lost, like getting which Elf was carrying what but as that was not needed for the solution it is fine.